Slimer210/Slimer210/README.md

 My projects, skill lists, blog and many more.

-# How to reach with me?
+# How to reach with me? ✉

 - Discord: Slimer0210#6409
 - Facebook/Messenger: howweishan0210
 - Email: howweishan@gmail.com (for general stuff)
 - Email: howweishan0210@outlook.com (for collabs, jobs)

-# Ask me about...
+# Ask me about...💬

 Q: How to ask you something?
 > A: Kinda contact with me on the contact method above or make an issue to this repo.